-(*) classes A1, A2 are missed

 Open question on kMAC/pxl computation

 For all NN-based filters studied in this EE1 extended block is fed to the NN-filter.
 And block w/o extension is output of the filter.
 So multiplication operations are performed on higher amount of samples than actual output.
 Assuming whole picture is processed the effect of block extension is negligible.
 Under this assumption kMAC/pxl was computed in all tests and reported in the summary (including this EE summary).
 But in reality NN-filter will be implemented to process signal on a block basis.
 Two proponents reported kMAC/pxl both assuming picture level and block level processing (~27% higher).
 It is recommended to clarify which kMAC/pxl shall be computed and update NNVC CTC (or at least EE1 description) accordingly.
 Block based processing seems to be a reasonable assumption.